FYS3120 – Analytical Mechanics and Electrodynamics

 Course content

-This course gives an introduction to analytical mechanics and field theory, with an emphasis on Lagrange-Hamilton formalism and the action concept.
+The course gives a basic introduction to analytical mechanics and classical field theory, with an emphasis on the Lagrange-Hamilton formalism, Noether's theorem and the action concept.
 Further, the course contains a thorough introduction to Einstein’s special relativity using four-vector formalism.
-This is used to give a covariant (independent of reference frame) description of mechanics and electromagnetism, including Maxwell’s equations.
+This is used to give a covariant (independent of reference frame) description of mechanics and field theories, with a focus on electromagnetism as an example.
+This course forms a basis for further courses in theoretical physics.

 Learning outcome